AutomotiveServices/Startup/README.md

 Current status: We have done a part of step 1 where we can extract the coupon webpages given a webpage.
 We will need urls for this however which will be extracted from the yelp api(correct me if I am wrong).

+Note:
+Look for companies specific deals/coupons segregate them based on that car company Try to show as near my location deals ( available within 10 mines and 25 miles and overall)

 To do items:
 Bharat:
 - Read information in the coupon images